Vine Ripe Nutrition Logo

 What is the difference between a Nutritionist and a Registered Dietitian Nutritionist?

-A Registered Dietitian Nutritionist (RDNs) is food and nutrition expert and health care provider who has earned the RDN credential has successfully completed the following criteria:
+A Registered Dietitian Nutritionist (RDNs) is food and nutrition expert and health care provider who has earned the RDN credential and has successfully completed the following criteria:

--All Registered Dietitian Nutritionists (RDN (or Registered Dietitians (RD) another preferred name) are nutritionists but not all nutritionists have had the education or training to be a nutrition expert.
+-All Registered Dietitian Nutritionists (RDN) or Registered Dietitians (RD) another preferred name) are nutritionists but not all nutritionists have had the education or training to be a nutrition expert.
 10 Reasons to See an RDN (eatright.org)

 State Licensure of Nutrition Providers

-Therefore, to make sure nutrition providers are qualified, many states require nutrition providers pass an exam and show training in order to obtain a state license.
-In North Carolina to practice nutrition therapy, a person must have a license.
-You will see the designation LDN (which is Licensed Dietitian Nutritionist) to determine if a person is licensed.
+In order to make sure nutrition providers are qualified, most states now require nutrition providers pass an exam and show training in order to obtain a state license to practice nutrition.

 What is health coaching?

-Here is some additional information about 5 reasons to work with an Asheville Nutritionist and Registered Dietitian.
+5 reasons to work with an Asheville Nutritionist and Registered Dietitian.